grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 # WORKLOG

-job-add-log check for log event. check for active status on job-progress.
+check for active status on job-progress.

 Need tests for the following;

-queue-change
-queue
-is tests
+job-add-log check for log event. queue-remove-job event test needed job setProgress queue-change queue is tests